applecat144/library-app/README.md

-# dummy-website-starter
+# library-app

-This contains the basic html, css and js files aswell as the base html setup to link everything together.
-Handy !
+This is a small library webapp project to practice objects, prototype inheritence, and forms.